bioperl/bioperl-live/HACKING.md

 ## `Bio::` namespace summary

+The BioPerl project is split over multiple Perl module distributions.
+The BioPerl distribution is the BioPerl core distribution, including a selection of modules and namespaces but not all.
+For example, the entire Bio::Biblio is not included in the BioPerl distribution.
+Similarly, while many Bio::SearchIO modules in the BioPerl distribution, there also Bio::SearchIO modules in other distributions such as Bio-SearchIO-blastxml.

+This section describes most of the Bio:: namespaces developed by the BioPerl project, including those which are not part of the BioPerl distribution.
+For example, the Bio::Biblio and Bio::Assembly are documented here but are not part of the BioPerl distribution.

 * `Bio::Seq` is for *Sequences* (protein and DNA).
     * `Bio::PrimarySeq` is a plain sequence (sequence data +
       identifiers)